MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 ##### Links:
 https://www.youtube.com/watch?v=iZuizV1jtQk
 ##### What Did I Learn From This Teaching?:
+- God can easily use someone else if you disobey Him.
+- You are replaceable.

 # Youtube - Jentezen Franklin - God Uses Life's Bruises